Eligibility and How to Apply to Pre-K

 AND meet at least one of the following criteria:

-- Be four years of age on or before September 1 of a given school year.
-Beginning April 1, parents can complete and submit the 2019-2020 official prekindergarten application document to the school of their choice.
+- Be four or three years of age on or before September 1 of a given school year.

 - Live within the boundaries of the Houston Independent School District